 Jennifer Gabrys is Chair in Media, Culture and Environment in the Department of Sociology at the University of Cambridge.
 She leads the Planetary Praxis research group, and is Principal Investigator on the ERC-funded project, Smart Forests: Transforming Environments into Social-Political Technologies.
 She also leads the Citizen Sense and AirKit projects, which have both received funding from the ERC.

 She is the author of How to Do Things with Sensors (2019); Program Earth: Environmental Sensing Technology and the Making of a Computational Planet (2016); and Digital Rubbish: A Natural History of Electronics (2011).

-She co-edits the “Planetarities” book series published through Goldsmiths Press; and is co-editor of Accumulation: The Material Politics of Plastic (Routledge, 2013).
+She co-edits the “Planetarities” book series published through Goldsmiths Press; and is co-editor with Big Data & Society.
 She has co-edited a special issue on “Sensors and Sensing Practices,” with Science, Technology & Human Values (2019); and a special issue on “Environmental Data,” with Big Data & Society (2016).
 She is also co-editor of Accumulation: The Material Politics of Plastic (Routledge, 2013).

 Her most recent book on the Citizen Sense project titled, Citizens of Worlds: Open-Air Toolkits for Environmental Struggle, is forthcoming from University of Minnesota Press, and is available as a pre-production publication on Manifold.